H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Time-delay and R-L relation

-From the grid of simulations, we have the 3-D distribution of the clouds representing the geometry of the BLR based on the FRADO model.
-This distribution allows us to calculate how the radiation emitted in the most central region propagates to the clouds and subsequently reaches the observer.
-The effect depends not only on the 3-D distribution and emissivity of each cloud but also on the viewing angle of the observer.
-The time of reprocessing of the radiation within each cloud is neglected since this is a rather fast process in comparison to propagation across the entire BLR zone.
+From the grid of simulations, we obtained the 3D cloud distribution defining the BLR geometry based on the FRADO model.
+This distribution allows us to calculate how the central radiation propagates to the clouds and subsequently reaches the observer.
+The observed response depends on the 3D structure, cloud emissivity, and viewing angle.
+The reprocessing time within each cloud is neglected, as it is fast compared to light-travel delays across the BLR.